leeturner/xport/README.md

 1. Copies the tweet.js file from the archive
 2. Converts the JavaScript format to JSON
 3. Transforms the JSON to Hugo-compatible Markdown
+   - Parses and formats tweet timestamps for filenames and Hugo front matter
+   - Expands shortened Twitter URLs (t.co links) to their original full URLs
+   - Converts media URLs to proper markdown image references or HTML video tags
+   - Adds reply context with links to original tweets for replies
+   - Applies custom author name and media paths if provided
 4. Copies media files (images, videos) from the archive
 5. Cleans up temporary files